wanx-troopers/wanx-troopers.github.io/LoRA-alchemy.md

 > If we don't count accvid/fast wan etc. That, in my opinion, changes the output too much from original
 > Though with that criteria I'd forget the 2.2 Lightning as well pretty much

+Kijai 2025-Oct-19
+> Q: Kijai, which one are you using still the i2v 480 or t2v rank 64 and 3.0 with high and 1 with low?..
+> A: Something like that
+> Q: and a pinch of cfg on high, right?
+> A: First step at least

 | Repo | Lora | Generation | Comment |
 | --- | --- | --- | --- |